rklabacka/ThamnophisElegans_FunctionalGenomics2021/README.md

      LEADING:20 TRAILING:20 SLIDINGWINDOW:6:20 MINLEN:36
 ```

     Following read cleaning, we check the read quality again using fastqc.
-This time our position quality scores for our Seq-Cap reads look much better:
+This time our position quality scores for our Seq-Cap reads look much better
 ![Clean Read FastQC Quality](./Examining-Sequence-Variation/images/CleanReadsFastQC.png)

     After cleaning our reads, we are ready to map them to a reference.
 This can be challenging from a study design perspective; the decision for how to map can be a tricky one.
 If you have a reference genome for your focal taxon (which we luckily did), you can simply map to this.
 Alternatively, you can map to a transcriptome or the genome of a closely-related species.
 For our study, we mapped to a reference genome.
 We map our cleaned reads using two approaches: